 Clear Cedar Decking

-With this grade of cedar decking, the stain applies evenly to the wood and you get a beautiful contrast with the wood having golden hues and red hues.
+With this grade of decking, the stain applies evenly to the wood and you get a beautiful contrast with the wood having golden hues and red hues.
 Clear cedar decking will last the longest of all grades of cedar if these decks are properly maintained and have good air flow it’s not uncommon for the wood to last twenty plus years.